Top Bar

 • Grade: 11, 12

-• Prerequisite: It is recommended that interested students successfully complete Art Studio 2.
+• Prerequisite: It is recommended that interested students successfully complete Art 2 Studio.

 • Course Number: 06010600

 Students will start this year-long course with an opportunity to develop their own artistic theme.
 Students will work independently to enhance and create a diverse portfolio that expresses their creative voice and ambitions.
-As a culmination of the work begun in Art 1 Studio and Art 2 Studio, this course presents students with the opportunity to explore areas of artistic interest and, develop ideas independently.
-A sketch book may be required for this course.
+As a culmination of the work begun in Art 1 Studio and Art 2 Studio, this course presents students with the opportunity to explore areas of artistic interest and develop ideas independently.
+The purchase of a sketchbook is recommended for this course.

 Ceramics 1